 A community's permit file must have an official record that shows new buildings and substantial improvements in all identified Special Flood Hazard Areas (SFHAs)are properly elevated.
 This elevation information is needed to show compliance with the floodplain management ordinance.
 FEMA encourages communities to use the Elevation Certificate developed by FEMA to fulfill this requirement since it also can be used by the property owner to obtain flood insurance.
-Communities participating in the Community Rating System (CRS) are required to use the FEMA Elevation Certificate.
+Communities participating in the Community Rating System (CRS) are required to use the FEMA Online Elevation Certificate (FEMA 81-31).

 National Flood Insurance Program (NFIP) Requirement